gids-dadi/ES6_Awesome_Books/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 ## ES6_Awesome_Books
-Awesome Book Project using ES6 Syntax - A list of books project
+Awesome Book Project using ES6 Syntax - A list of books project with form input to add the title and author of user's personal awesome books.

 ## Built With

+- HTML,
-- HTML, CSS and Javascript
+- CSS and
+- Javascript

 ## Getting Started

-You can have a copy of this repo run on your local machine by just directly cloning it.
+You can have a copy of this repo run on your local machine by -
+- Just directly cloning it.
+- open the index.html file in browswer

 ### Prerequisites